Liassica/glim/README.md

 Follow the upstream instructions for setting up your USB device.

 Then, install glim to your USB by running `nix run github:Liassica/glim-flake`.
-You can override the theme by adding this repo as a flake input and overriding the 'theme' input.
+You can override the theme or by adding this repo as a flake input and overriding the 'theme' input.

 E.g, to use the Breeze GRUB theme: